 Straying into the realms of self indulgent travel blogging … with unabashed pleasure I’ve explored my travel archives to share my favourite sunset moments from travelling around the world:

 Starting off in Africa, the best sunsets were definitely in Namibia.
-In the heart of Etosha National Park the campgrounds have fenced waterholes where you can spend long evenings watching the animals coming to drink at dusk – the photo above shows one of those waterholes and my best Africa sunset.
+In the heart of Etosha National Park the campgrounds have fenced waterholes where you can spend long evenings watching the animals coming to drink at dusk – this photo shows one of those waterholes and my best Africa sunset.

 Also in Namibia, in the middle of the Namib Nakluft desert, there’s a tiny place called Solitaire.
 Nothing more than a general store and a few other buildings, the emptiness and dryness of the desert is palpable here.
 But the sunset, and the apple pie, were wonderful.

 On a mokoro tour in the Okavango Delta we camped on an island among the reeds.
 After a walking tour spotting wildlife we returned to camp as the thunderclouds rolled in.
 A storm was about to bring the rains for which Botswana had been waiting for weeks.
 The sunset and the approaching storm was powerful.

-Now for Asia and India in particular.
-Varanasi has of course a deeply weird atmosphere but the sunset over Mother Ganga is as beautiful as any I’ve seen.
+Now for Asia and India is first up.
+Varanasi has of course a deeply unique (some way weird) atmosphere but the sunset over Mother Ganga is as beautiful as any I’ve seen, with the waters turned to molten gold.

 In central India the ruined temples and palaces of Orccha are highly mysterious in their jungly environment.
 This photo of the temple domes was taken from the rooftops of the palace.